 Chambers will occasionally update this Privacy Notice.
 When it makes significant changes, it will publish the updated Notice on Chambers' website at www.6pumpcourt.co.uk

-PART FOUR - Members' Obligations
+PART FOUR - MEMBERS' OBLIGATIONS

-(applicable to barristers, including pupils when acting as Data Controllers)
+This Part is applicable to barristers and pupils when acting as Data Controllers.